Menu

 During their UK tours of 2005 and 2006 we attended the gigs we could, all enthusiastically received by the packed crowds.

 In March 2003 during a trip to Miami Beach Florida I had an invitation to visit Middle Ear Studios, the private recording studios that belonged to the Gibb family.
+Seated at Maurice's grand was spine tingling privilege, I shall have to dig out the photo of me at the keys.
+Stephen was currently using the studio to record a couple of his early compositionsThe family sold the studio have since sold the studio.

-As a pre-schooler merrily playing at the keys of the upright piano at home, it was my Sisters but she had no room for it at her home, Mother declared that I was to learn it properly or it would go.
-I could not let it go, it was my big sisters, nothing of hers could be gotten rid of.
+As a pre-schooler merrily playing at the keys of the upright piano at home, it was my Sister's but she had no room for it at her home, Mother declared that I was to learn it properly or it would go.
+I could not let it go, it was my big sister's, nothing of hers could be gotten rid of.
 Thus is was emotionally blackmailed into piano lessons.

 For many years I performed on the grand piano shown here in the ballroom at Somerleyton Hall.
 In my final year my chosen piece was Beethoven's Moonlight Sonata snd I can vividly recall the split second of utter silence as the final chord faded before the room erupted and a wave of applause hurtled forward.
 The only other time I had felt such terror was when I had performed the National Anthem and feeling everyone's griped attention to every note and every notes timing.

 I ceased lessons and exams when I reached fifteen and concentrated on my academic studies.
 I had reached the stage where I could comfortably play any piece put before me and for years it was a pleasure, a release, and a help to be at the keys.
-Now sadly my dexterity has deteriorated so much i cannot even play chopsticks; and I miss it greatly every single day.
+Now sadly my dexterity has deteriorated so much I cannot even play chopsticks; and I miss it greatly every single day.